kkysen/cstar/LRM.md

 C* Literals: string, int, float, char, boolean, unit, struct, tuple, closure, function, range

 #### String Literals
-There are multiple types of strings in C* owing to the inherent complexity of string-handling without incurring overhead.
 The default string literal type is String, which is UTF-8 encoded and wraps a *[u8].
 This is a borrowed slice type and can't change size.
 To have a growable string, there is the StringBuf type, but there is no special syntactic support for this owned string.
 Strings are made of chars, unicode scalar values, when iterating (even though they are stored as *[u8]). chars have literals like c'\n'.

 Then there are byte strings, which are just *[u8] and do not have to be UTF-8 encoded.
 String literals for this are prefixed with b, like b"hello" (and for char byte literals, a b prefix, too: b'c').
 The owning version of this is just a Box<[u8]>.